trpl333/ChatStack/replit.md

   ```
 - **⚠️ IMPORTANT**:
   - The `ai-memory-main.py` file in the ChatStack repo is just a REFERENCE COPY.
 To modify AI-Memory, you MUST work in the separate `ai-memory` repository.
-  - AI-Memory runs on the **host** (not in Docker), so ChatStack containers use Docker bridge IP `172.17.0.1:8100` to communicate with it

 ### Other Services on DigitalOcean
 - `/opt/neurosphere-sync/` - Notion sync service